 The Exporter Supply Chain Assurance System (ESCAS) requires exporters to have arrangements with supply chain partners (i.e. importers, feedlots, abattoirs) in importing countries to provide humane treatment and handling of feeder and slaughter livestock (cattle, sheep, goats, deer, buffalo and camelids) from arrival through to point of slaughter.
 As ESCAS only applies to feeder and slaughter livestock, the statistics in the report refer only to feeder and slaughter exports.
 ESCAS does not apply to the export of breeder livestock.
-ESCAS is underpinned by the following key principles - animal welfare, control and traceability - whereby the exporter must demonstrate, through a system of reporting and independent auditing of their supply chains:
+ESCAS is underpinned by the following key principles - control, traceability and animal welfare - whereby the exporter must demonstrate, through a system of reporting and independent auditing of their supply chains:

-- animal handling and slaughter meets World Organisation for Animal Health (OIE) animal welfare standards (animal welfare) - the exporter has control of all supply chain arrangements (including having agreements in place with supply chain partners) for the transport, management and slaughter of livestock, and that all livestock remain in the supply chain (control) - the exporter can account for all livestock through the supply chain (traceability)
+- the exporter has control of all supply chain arrangements (including having agreements in place with supply chain partners) for the transport, management and slaughter of livestock, and that all livestock remain in the supply chain (control) - the exporter can account for all livestock through the supply chain (traceability) - animal handling and slaughter meets World Organisation for Animal Health (WOAH) animal welfare standards (animal welfare).